Prologue: Remembrance

 Juice raised an eyebrow beneath her mask. ”He’s not my old man,” she said, voice flat and steady.

-Not at all.
-“Yes,” she said.
+Nope. ”Yes,” she said.

 ”Great!
 I’m starving.”